ammedmar/simplicial_operators/README.md

 4. The action of the Barratt-Eccles operad
 5. A construction of Cartan coboundaries

-A list of notebooks are available to explain these simplicial operators.
+A collection of notebooks is available to explain these simplicial operators.

 **Instalation:** `pip install simplicial_operators`